 You can buy Consumer Cellular online, on the phone or at Target, Sears and some AAA stores.
 There are a variety of phones and plans to choose from.

-There is a AARP discount that offers 5% off your monthly bill and 30% off select accessories.
+There is an AARP discount that offers 5% off your monthly bill and 30% off select accessories.
 It also extends the satisfaction guarantee to 45 days.

-One thing that many users will appreciate is that the company offers U.S. based customer support if you do have issues that need resolved or you need help with the service.
+One thing that many users will appreciate is that the company offers U.S. based customer support if you do have issues that need to be resolved or you need help with the service.

 Consumer Cellular Coverage

 One of the great parts of Consumer Cellular coverage is that it is nationwide and it uses the same towers as the big names you already know in wireless service.
 The company basically leases tower use for Consumer Cellular customers from companies that already have coverage.

 The Consumer Cellular coverage map shows coverage for most of the U.S., which is on par with what you see on many competing services.
 When you are out west there are some blank spots, but this is something that you will find on many services due to the areas being sparsely populated.

 You will need to enter your zip code to see which carrier your phone will use.
 There are multiple coverage maps on their website.
 You can also check specific places to see if you will have coverage where you travel often.

 The Consumer Cellular plans start at $10 a month and adding on texting and date only costs an additional $2.50 for the base plan.
 That means you could get a smartphone with mobile web and texting for as little as $12.50 a month.

 Consumer Cellular Plans Cost Billed Per Use $10 a Month 250 Minutes $15 a Month 1,500 Minutes $20 a Month Unlimited Minutes $30 a Month